Olliehub/alx_database/SQL_more_queries/README.md

 name VARCHAR(256) can’t be null
 If the database hbtn_0d_usa already exists, your script should not fail If the table cities already exists, your script should not fail

+Task 8: Cities of California
+Write a script that lists all the cities of California that can be found in the database hbtn_0d_usa.

+The states table contains only one record where name = California (but the id can be different, as per the example) Results must be sorted in ascending order by cities.id You are not allowed to use the JOIN keyword
+The database name will be passed as an argument of the mysql command